Kristina Karamo: 2024 leadership schism

 On January 6, 2024, a group of Michigan Republican Party state committee members voted 40–5 to remove Karamo, using proxies set by District Chairs without the knowledge of the proxied members to attain quorum.
 The group of state committee members acknowledged Malinda Pego, who served as co-chair under Karamo, as Acting Chairwoman of the Michigan Republican Party until a vote for an official replacement is held.
-Meanwhile, Kristina Karamo repeatedly stated that she didn't recognize the vote and was therefore still chairwoman, as she claimed that the meeting was setup against the bylaws of the Michigan GOP.
+Meanwhile, Kristina Karamo repeatedly stated that she didn't recognize the vote and was therefore still chairwoman, as she claimed that the meeting was set up against the bylaws of the Michigan GOP.
 Malinda Pego's faction responded with a 31-paged document arguing how the meeting to oust Karamo followed the state party's bylaws, therefore making the results legitimate and legal.

 On January 13, 2024, another group of Michigan Republican Party state committee members voted to reinstate Kristina Karamo as chair, as well as the removal of several nonsupporting party officials—including Malinda Pego—from the state party, despite Karamo previously claiming that Pego had resigned.
 That same day, 9 of 13 Michigan GOP Congressional district chairs, as well as 3 of 6 Michigan GOP vice chairs, released a statement acknowledging the ousting of Kristina Karamo the week prior.

 According to Malinda Pego, a state committee meeting to vote for a new chair was held on January 20, 2024.
 Pete Hoekstra was elected as chairman during the vote.
 However, Karamo has insisted that she is still the legitimate chairperson.
 The Karamo faction of the party controlled the state party's finances and infrastructure including the official MIGOP web site.
 The Hoekstra faction of the MIGOP set up its own infrastructure and official website.

 The RNC determined that Karamo was properly removed as MIGOP chair, but hadn't decided at that time if Hoekstra was the new chair.
 Both Hoekstra and Karamo were invited to the Republican Party winter meeting in Las Vegas on January 30 but neither were credentialed as party chair.
 The two rivals received guest credentials but were not given voting rights.
 Former president Donald Trump sided with Hoekstra.
 The RNC on February 14 recognized Hoekstra as the MIGOP chair.

 The officially recognized Michigan Republican Party leadership uses a new website, as the prior website was under Karamo's control.
 Circuit Court Judge Joseph Rossi ruled that Karamo was properly removed as MIGOP chair.
 Karamo has filed an appeal to the Michigan Court of Appeals.

 The divisions persisted at the state party's political convention held August 24, 2024 in Flint to choose nominees for the state supreme court, university presidents and the state board of education.
 Karamo was ejected from the convention.